jissepo/FuseTester/scripts/README.md

 **Important:** Always run `nvm use 24.5.0` before executing scripts!

+The systemd service will use the Node.js version that was active when the script was run.

 ## Systemd Service

 The scripts create a systemd service (`fusetester.service`) that: